 When the Korean court hears your case, the court will decide which law shall govern your divorce claim.
 According to PIA, the law of most related state shall apply, when (i) the couple have different nationality, (ii) they don’t have the common habitual residence, and (iii) neither party has a habitual residence in Korea.
 So the chances are either Korean law or NJ law becomes the governing law.

 When the Korean law applies, all marital assets acquired or maintained during the marriage shall be divided according to the contributory share.
-It usually 50:50.
+It is usually 50:50.
 But it could be modified according to various facts.

 Lastly, when you get a divorce decree which provides that your Korean wife is solely responsible, you can extend F-6 visa even after the divorce.
 Actually this is the reason why foreign spouses file for divorce rather than entering into an amicable divorce.
 The Korean immigration office requires a divorce decree which states a Korean spouse is liable for the divorce, by which F-6 visa can be renewed.